-TW2: Figure 6(b) and figure 7(b,e) show a spatially periodic traveling-wave solution of channel flow with asymmetry in y and symmetry $\langle \sigma_z, \tau{xz} \rangle$, obtained from an initial guess from turbulent simulation data (Viswanath (2007); Gibson et al. (2009)).
-Specifically, we z-mirror-symmetrized an arbitrary turbulent velocity field of channel flow at Re = 3750 in a 2π , 1π box by applying $\mathbf{u} \to 1/2$ ($1 + \sigma_z$) \mathbf{u} and then quenched the turbulent field by lowering the Reynolds number and continuing time integration with the bulk velocity fixed at 2/3 and the σ_z symmetry enforced by projection at regular intervals.
+TW2: Figure 7(b) and figure 8(b,e) show a spatially periodic traveling-wave solution of channel flow with asymmetry in y and symmetry $\langle \sigma_z, \tau{xz} \rangle$ , obtained from an initial guess from turbulent simulation data (Viswanath 2007; Gibson et al. 2009).
+Specifically, we z-mirror-symmetrized an arbitrary turbulent velocity field of channel flow at Re = 3750 in a $2\pi$ , $1\pi$ box by applying $\mathbf{u} \rightarrow 1/2$ $(1 + \sigma_z)\mathbf{u}$ and then quenched the turbulent field by lowering the Reynolds number and continuing time integration with the bulk velocity fixed at 2/3 and the $\sigma_z$ symmetry enforced by projection at regular intervals.
 After some experimentation, we found that after quenching to Re = 2650, the fine-scale structure of the velocity field and the spatial-mean wall shear decreased quickly, the latter reaching a local minimum after about 50 time units and growing slowly again for another 50 time units before resuming a high level of wall shear with rapid fluctuations.
-The smoothness and length of this minimum suggested a close pass to a hyperbolic edge state.
-Using a velocity field from this minimum as an initial guess for a Newton-Krylov search produced a numerically exact spatially periodic, wall-localized traveling wave solution of channel flow with $\langle \sigma_z, \tau{xz} \rangle$ symmetry.
+The smoothness and length of this minimum as an initial guess for a Newton-Krylov search produced a numerically exact spatially periodic, wall-localized traveling wave solution of channel flow with $\langle \sigma_z, \tau{xz} \rangle$ symmetry.

-The y asymmetry of TW2 is exaggerated in figure 6(b) by the binary character of isosurface plots.
-In fact at Re=2300 TW2 has weaker vortex structures near the upper wall with swirling strength comparable to those of TW1, and weaker streaks there as well.
-Both the vortices and streaks near the upper wall are visible in the streamwise-average plots of TW2 in figure 7(b,e).
-Note also that the swirling strength isosurfaces of TW2 in figure 6(b) are at $s=\pm 0.10$, over twice the magnitude of those for TW1 in figure 6(a) at $s=\pm 0.4$.
-Compared to the four layers of counter-rotating mean vortices stacked symmetrically about y=0 in TW1 (see Figure 7(a,d)), TW2 has two layers of counter-rotating mean vortices below y=0 and a single layer of vortices above y=0, and these vortices have the same orientation as the vortices below them.
-And though it is not clear from the autoscaled quiver plots, the mean vortices of TW2 near the lower wall are about three times the magnitude of those of TW1, as measured by magnitudes of the [v,w] velocities, and the mean vortices of TW2 above y=0 are of comparable magnitude to those of TW1.
+The y asymmetry of TW2 is exaggerated in figure 7(b) by the binary character of isosurface plots.
+In fact at Re = 2300 TW2 has weaker vortex structures near the upper wall with swirling strength comparable to those of TW1, and weaker streaks there as well.
+Both the vortices and streaks near the upper wall are visible in the streamwise-average plots of TW2 in figure 8(b,e).
+Note also that the swirling strength isosurfaces of TW2 in figure 7(b) are at $s = \pm 0.10$ , over twice the magnitude of those for TW1 in figure 7(a) at $s = \pm 0.4$ .
+Compared to the four layers of counter-rotating mean vortices stacked symmetrically about y = 0 in TW1 (see Figure 8(a,d)), TW2 has two layers of counter-rotating mean vortices below y = 0 and a single layer of vortices above y = 0, and these vortices have the same orientation as the vortices of TW2 near the lower wall are about three times the magnitude of those of TW1, as measured by magnitudes of the [v, w] velocities, and the mean vortices of TW2 above y = 0 are of comparable magnitude to those of TW1.
 However, the y-asymmetry of TW2 increases as the Reynolds number is increased (see TW3) and as z-periodicity is relaxed (see TW2-1 and TW2-2).

-TW3: Figure 6(c) and figure 7(c,f) show a wall-localized, spanwise and streamwise periodic traveling wave of channelflow with symmetry $\langle \sigma_z, \tau{xz} \rangle$, discovered through continuation of TW2 in Reynolds number.
-The fundamental z wavenumber of TW2 is $\gamma = 2$, but as as Re increased towards 4000, the structure at this wavenumber weakened and structure at $\gamma = 6$ grew, while the structure away from the lower wall weakened substantially until it became nearly laminar.
-TW3 was computed by zeroing all modes in TW2
+TW3: Figure 7(c) and figure 8(c,f) show a wall-localized, spanwise and streamwise periodic traveling wave of channelflow with symmetry $\langle \sigma_z, \tau{xz} \rangle$ , discovered through continuation of TW2 in Reynolds number.
+The fundamental z wavenumber of TW2 is $\gamma = 2$ , but as as Re increased towards 4000, the structure at this wavenumber weakened and structure at $\gamma = 6$ grew, while the structure away from the lower wall weakened substantially until it became nearly laminar.
+TW3 was computed by zeroing all modes in TW2 at Re = 4000 with $\gamma < 6$ and refining this initial guess to an exact traveling wave with Newton-Krylov-hookstep search.
+The resulting TW3 solution has periodicity $\alpha, \gamma = 1, 6$